composi/observer/README.md

 ## Create a Watcher

 To use an observer you need to tell it to watch for an event.
 You do this by passing it the event and a callback to the observer's `watch` method.
-By default the callback with get passed a parameter holding any data that was passed when the event is dispatched.
+By default the callback with get passed a parameter holding any data that was passed when the event is sent.

 ```javascript
 import { Observer } from '@composi/observer'